navidmulla60/navidmulla60/README.md

+- NOTE: project worked in the comapnies have not been added to my github
+-
 - 👋 Hi, I’m Navid, i have completed my M.tech in Robotics in 2020, I have worked with robotics company as a robotic intern.
 I have 1 years of working experince  experience in ROS
 - 👀 I’m interested in Robotics area